Glenn Gissler: Career

 Gissler began his professional career in the New York offices of interior designer Juan Montoya.
 He later worked as an interior designer for acclaimed architect Rafael Vinoly, generally focusing on office and high-end residential projects.
 He established Glenn Gissler Design, Inc. in 1987.

 Gissler's approach to interior design borrows heavily from his training in architecture, as well as his interest in 20th-century art, fashion, literature, sociology, and in objects as cultural artifacts.
 He unites architectural concepts with artfully considered applications of furnishings, fabrics, and lighting, ultimately creating environments built around his clients’ personalities.
 Gissler’s notable clients include prominent members of the fashion, design, business, financial, law, and entertainment industries.

 Gissler has served as an art advisor for many of his clients.
 He has placed works by Joan Mitchell, Larry Poons, Louise Bourgeois, Nancy Spero, Cy Twombly, Pablo Picasso, Brice Marden, Jacob Hashimoto, Donald Judd, Richard Tuttle, and many others.

 From 2006 to 2016, Gissler sat on the Board of Governors of the Rhode Island School of Design Museum, and has taken a strong lead in building the institution’s collection of 20th century design through donations of objects by influential designers including Ettore Sottsass, Russel Wright, Aldo Rossi, Christopher Dresser, and Raymond Loewy and artists including Donald Baechler, Joan Mitchell, and Donald Judd.
 Gissler has also been a visiting critic at the Rhode Island School of Design, the Fashion Institute of Technology, and the Parsons School of Design.

-From 1995-2015, Gissler was a member of Designers Collaborative, a New York-based network of leading interior design professionals and architects who meet regularly to discuss ideas, news, and trends affecting their industry.
+From 1995 to 2015, Gissler was a member of Designers Collaborative, a New York-based network of leading interior design professionals and architects who meet regularly to discuss ideas, news, and trends affecting their industry.

 Widely published, Gissler's work has appeared in the New York Times, InStyle, Elle Decor, Town & Country, House Beautiful, House & Garden, Luxe, Robb Report, Remodelista, and Architecturaldigest.com.
 He has also contributed to the book Interior Design Master Class, by Carl Dellatore.

 In 2017, Gissler was one of 17 interior designers invited to outfit the Brooklyn Heights Designer Show House, a historic townhouse in Brooklyn Heights.
 He designed the living room of the residence using 20th-century furniture and art.